-Delay or Cancellation of Classes or Other Campus Activities
+Delay or Cancellation of In-Person Classes or Other On-Campus Activities

 When the College indicates that offices will open at 9:15 or 10:45 a.m., this means the campus is not ready for faculty, staff or commuter arrival.
 We need time for our essential employees to prepare campus roadways, parking lots, and sidewalks.
+Thank you in advance for your cooperation.
 If you have questions regarding this, please contact Human Resources at x3171.
+When the College cancels in-person classes, please be aware that walkways, parking lots and buildings may not be accessible.

 Closing of Campus Buildings or Offices

-However, an announcement that classes are cancelled or delayed does not mean that campus offices or buildings are closed.
-“Essential state employees” are expected to report to work and, unless there is an announcement that the governor has closed the campus, “non-essential” state employees may report to work or request approval to charge leave credits.
+Please note that an announcement that in-person classes are cancelled or delayed does not mean that campus offices or buildings are closed.
+“Essential state employees” are expected to report to work and, unless there is an announcement that the governor has closed the campus, “non-essential” state employees may report to work, work from home via the current telecommuting policy, or request approval to charge leave credits.
 Unless closed by the governor, offices should remain open for those employees who are able to report to work.
 Thus, supervisors are urged to take advance steps to develop procedures for employees, such as establishing a staff telephone notification procedure, to ensure proper communication between supervisors and staff.

 There is no exact science to predicting the weather.
 The conditions that each storm brings are unique.
 Some are more challenging than others to manage.
 We understand that it can be inconvenient at times for people's schedules.
 Ultimately, individuals should use their own best judgment in making decisions related to winter weather and travel.